 Certified measuring boards will be used at the weigh-in site.
 These boards will be present at the Captains meeting for teams to compare their own measuring devices to.
 This board will be the “OFFICIAL” measuring boards of the Tournament will used to determine whether a fish is Tournament legal.

 13 - PROTESTS, RULINGS AND LITIGATIONS:

-a) Any contestant or Observer witnessing a violation of the rules is required to IMMEDIATELY report the alleged violation to Tournament Control.
+a) Any contestant witnessing a violation of the rules is required to IMMEDIATELY report the alleged violation to Tournament Control.

 b) Any suspected violations will be turned over to the Competition Committee for review.
 This committee will report all information to the Tournament Director.
 The Tournament Director will attempt to facilitate a resolution of the issue before an Official Protest is filed.

-c) Any Team member or Observer has the right to file an Official Protest by completing and signing the Official Protest Form provided by the Tournament Director.
+c) Any Team member has the right to file an Official Protest by completing and signing the Official Protest Form provided by the Tournament Director.
 This form must be presented to the Tournament Director within 30 minutes of receiving the form.
-Upon receiving the Official Protest form the Tournament Director will present the protested team with 15 minute opportunity to resolve the protest.
+Upon receiving the Official Protest form the Tournament Director will present the protested team with 15-minute opportunity to resolve the protest.
 Any unresolved protests will be forwarded to the appropriate Law Enforcement Agency for investigation.

 d) A $50.00 (fifty dollar) non-refundable protest fee (cash only) must accompany any filed protest form.

 e) The Tournament scores of protested teams will not be considered official, and any awards won by a protested team will be withheld until a complete investigation is finalized.

 f) Failure of any team to cooperate with the Competition Committee or the Tournament Director will result in immediate self-induced disqualification from the event.